“It is because of Him that you are in Christ Jesus, who has become for us wisdom from God – that is, our righteousness, holiness and redemption.”

 Rick, a local piano-tuner, was amazed last year to discover my personal, studio-grand piano sounded perfectly in tune.
 It had been wrapped, boxed, and standing on its side for two years!
 Before the moving company transported my piano into storage, I confirmed their facility was climate-controlled.

 We are God’s instruments: flutes, pianos, voices.
 How are we “tuned” to Him?
 He tunes and sanctifies us, makes us holy, set-apart, so we thrive in his “climate-controlled” environment.
 He gets all the credit.

 Oswald Chambers wrote, “Sanctification means being made one with Jesus.”
 His power keeps us in perfect tune with Him.
 The Holy Spirit continually strikes a tuning fork in our hearts to align us with spot-on pitch.

-I will stay connected to Jesus today, tuned to His Spirit, sanctified.
+I will stay connected to Jesus today, sanctified, and tuned to His Spirit.
 I hope you will, too!